clintharris/IDBSideSync/README.md

         - this could be done by "searching" for files using a filename pattern that will exclude oplog entries before some time (see https://stackoverflow.com/a/11011934/62694)
         - OR (maybe simpler but much less efficient), download all file _names_ (i.e., list dir), iterate over them (parsing each filename to an actual HLC time that can be compared to the reference HLC time), and download each one that occurs on/after the reference time.

-## Questions
+## FAQ

-- What happens if the same message is added to merkle tree more than once?
+### Q: What happens if the same oplog/change message is "ingested" more than once?

+It will have no effect on the data store.
+Message values are only applied to the data store if the message's HLC time is more recent than the current value.

+However, it would "corrupt" the Merkle tree (if the tree weren't set up to prevent it) since the hash values would still change when the message's hash is inserted a second time.